 Antarctica’s great ice sheet is losing ground as it is eroded by warm ocean water circulating beneath its floating edge, a new study has found.

-Their study, published today in Nature Geoscience, shows that the Southern Ocean melted 1,463 km2 of Antarctica’s underwater ice between 2010 and 2016 – an area the size of Greater London.
+Their study, published today in Nature Geoscience, shows that the Southern Ocean melted 1,463 km2 (565 mi2) of Antarctica’s underwater ice between 2010 and 2016 – an area the size of Greater London.

 Animation illustrating how horizontal motion of glacier grounding lines is detected using satellite measurements of their elevation change.
 Credit: Hannes Konrad et al, University of Leeds

-The team, led by Dr Hannes Konrad from the University of Leeds, found that grounding line retreat has been extreme at eight of the ice sheet’s 65 biggest glaciers.
-The pace of deglaciation since the last ice age is roughly 25 meters per year.
+The team, led by Dr. Hannes Konrad from the University of Leeds, found that grounding line retreat has been extreme at eight of the ice sheet’s 65 biggest glaciers.
+The pace of deglaciation since the last ice age is roughly 25 meters (82 feet) per year.
 The retreat of the grounding line at these glaciers is more than five times that rate.

 The biggest changes were seen in West Antarctica, where more than a fifth of the ice sheet has retreated across the sea floor faster than the pace of deglaciation.

-The researchers also found some unexpected behaviour.
-Although retreat of the Thwaites Glacier grounding line in West Antarctica has sped up, at the neighbouring Pine Island Glacier – until recently one of the fastest retreating on the continent – it has halted.
+The researchers also found some unexpected behavior.
+Although retreat of the Thwaites Glacier grounding line in West Antarctica has sped up, at the neighboring Pine Island Glacier — until recently one of the fastest retreating on the continent — it has halted.
 This suggests that the ocean melting at its base may have paused.

-Dr Konrad added: “These differences emphasise the complex nature of ice sheet instability across the continent, and being able to detect them helps us to pinpoint areas that deserve further investigation.”
+Dr. Konrad added: “These differences emphasize the complex nature of ice sheet instability across the continent, and being able to detect them helps us to pinpoint areas that deserve further investigation.”

 Grounding lines typically lie a kilometer or more below sea level and are inaccessible even to submersibles, so remote sensing methods for detecting them are extremely valuable.